7th Transportation Brigade (United States): History

 The 7th Transportation Group was the "Army's Navy."
 The 7th Transportation Group was the only Composite Transportation Group within the Active Component of the U.S. Army.
 The 7th Transportation Group has served around the world in time of conflict since its activation in 1942.
-The 7th Transportation Group executes missions like the annual Joint Logistics-Over-the-Shore [JLOTS] operations.
+The 7th Transportation Group executes missions such as the annual Joint Logistics-Over-the-Shore (JLOTS) operations.

 The 7th Transportation Group's mission is to "conduct multi-modal transportation operations in support of the Reception, Staging, Onward Movement and Integration (RSOI) of joint and/or combined forces into a theater of operations".
-While the focus is normally on the group's ability to operate common-user seaports, coastal and inland waterway Main Supply Routes (MSRs), theater rail terminals and local and line haul truck transportation, the group's capabilities extend far beyond these functions.
-Watercrafts are just one tool the 7th Group uses in its multi-modal mission to support RSOI.
+While the focus is normally on the group's ability to operate common-user seaports, coastal and inland waterway Main Supply Routes (MSRs), theater rail terminals and local and line haul truck transportation, the group's capabilities extend beyond these functions.

 The group is structured with one Movement Control Battalion and two Terminal Battalions.
 All three battalions are composite and multi-functional.
-In total, the group has a current strength of just over 4000 soldiers and operates 59 vessels and in excess of 1100 ground vehicles.
+In total, the group has a current strength of just over 4000 soldiers, operates 59 vessels, and 1100 ground vehicles.
 Almost a quarter of these vehicles are material handling equipment.

 The unit supports all branches of the service by moving troops, equipment, and supplies.
 It also performs humanitarian missions.
 To do this, the 7th Transportation Group operates ports, rail terminals, and coastal and inland watch ways all over the world.
 Operation Uphold Democracy Haiti/Retrograde is an example of deployment of 7th Transportation Group personnel.

 During World War II, the 7th Transportation Group commanded ports in the United Kingdom.
 During the Korean War, the 7th Group was redesignated as the 7th Medium Port and was responsible for all port operations in Pusan, Korea, in support of UN Forces.
 During the Vietnam War, the command provided a training base for the deployment of all watercraft and terminal service units deployed to the Republic of Vietnam.

 During the Grenada evacuation operation, elements of the group deployed on two separate occasions to discharge and load cargo by sea and air.
 The command was called upon again during Operation Just Cause in Panama, where it deployed to provide airfield and control group support and functional services.